 Step 2: Map Concepts to Your Modular Creative System

 Instead of thinking about individual ads, think in terms of reusable modules: hooks (how you grab attention), narratives (the story or value prop), CTAs (the ask), and personas (who this is for).
-RocketShip HQ's analysis of 69 Ladder fitness ads revealed that testing at the persona level produced 3x more statistical power than testing individual creative elements in isolation.
+In our experience, testing at the persona level tends to produce greater statistical power than testing individual creative elements in isolation.
 Your monthly roadmap should identify 2-3 core concept structures that can be deployed across multiple persona and hook combinations.
+This modular approach enables AI-assisted workflows that scale creative production without proportional headcount growth.

 Select 2-3 concept narratives for the month